CGC-UMCES/WORKSHOP-interactive-shiny-dashboards/README.md

 cat("All packages loaded successfully!\n")
 ```

-**Note on leaflet.extras:** This package is not currently available on CRAN for R 4.x and has been removed from the demo app.
-See Step 1 of `app.R` for re-enable instructions if it becomes available.
+**Note on leaflet.extras:** This package has been removed from the demo app.
+It installs without issue but integrating it requires non-trivial code changes beyond a simple library call.
+See Step 1 of `app.R` for basic re-enable instructions if you wish to attempt it.

 ---